El Banco, Magdalena: River

 Magdalena River (Spanish name is Río Magdalena) has been a major commercial artery since the Spanish conquest.
 On keelboats, goods were transported from colonial times to the 19th century.

 Demographics

 El Banco is the fifth most populated municipality in the department of Magdalena.
 According to DANE statistics (2023) the population of the municipality has 48,998 inhabitants in the municipal seat and 72,131 if the rural area is taken into account, representing 4.88% of the total of the department and 0.14% of the total Colombian population of which 49.61% are women, 50.39% men.
-The 67.93% live in urban areas, 32.07% in rural areas.
+67.93% live in urban areas and 32.07% live in rural areas.

 Transport

 In the city of El Banco, there is no public transportation system by automobile.
 Instead, motorcycles, private transport, and motorcycles predominate.
 This peculiarity distinguishes the city, as there are more motorcycles than automobiles on the streets.
 This situation creates a different traffic scenario than in other localities, where motorcycles are the preferred means of transportation for most residents.

 The construction of the Roncador Bridge in Magangué on the Transversal Momposina road has generated congestion and deterioration in the main urban streets of the municipality, and repair work is currently underway on Calle Nueva, Carrera 13 and 15, in order to rehabilitate and improve the passage of heavy vehicles.
 However, the ideal would be the construction of a bypass to divert traffic from the urban area of El Banco.